James J. Spelman

-James J. Spelman (January 18, 1841 – June 25, 1894) was a journalist and politician in New York and Mississippi.
+James J. Spelman (January 18, 1841 – June 25, 1894) was an American journalist and politician active in New York and Mississippi.
 His early career was as a journalist and a stage performer and manager in New York City.
 During the American Civil War (1861–1865), Spelman helped encourage the use of African-American soldiers, and once they were allowed, helped recruit.
 After the war, he moved to Mississippi where he continued his work as a journalist and served for six years in the state legislature.

 Early life

-James J. Spelman was born in Norwich, Connecticut on January 18, 1841.
+James J. Spelman was born in Norwich, Connecticut, on January 18, 1841.
 His father was "Pop" Spelman and was for more than thirty years the pastor of Abyssinia Baptist Church in Waverley Place, New York City.
 He attended public schools in Connecticut until 1855 when he moved to New York City with his family.

 In 1859, he began to work for newspapers as a carrier and dealer.
 During that year, he became a regular contributor to the Weekly Anglo-African and later to its successor, the Pine and Palm.
 In New York he became acquainted with many leading journalists of the era, including Horace Greeley and George Alfred Townsend.
 He also organized a dramatic company and organized stage shows along with Elizabeth Taylor Greenfield.
 Among the performances he directed was an April 1862 performance at the Metropolitan Assembly Room in New York City which was organized to raise money to improve the lands donated by abolitionist Gerrit Smith to freed slaves.